Plouni/smash_wav_to_pcm/Readme.md

 * `temp_folder`: path to temp
 * `tools_folder`: path to tools folder

-Use these only if you're not using Looping Audio Converter and prefer to handle the brstm to pcm MSU-1 automatically with Python:
+Use these only if you're not using Looping Audio Converter and prefer to handle the brstm to pcm conversion automatically with Python:
 * `auto_convert_brstm_to_pcm`: set it to `false` if you are using `Looping Audio Converter`, `true` otherwise (you'll need the required librairies, check the `Requirements` section)
 * `default_normalization_level`: normalization level that will be used by `msupcm.exe`.
 Default: -21
 * `delete_valid_wav_after_pcm_generated`: if you want to delete 16bit 44.1KHz wav files after the pcm file has been generated.
 Default: `true`